yeoman/yeoman.io/app/authoring/file-system.md

 Note that **every file of any type will be passed through this stream**.
 Make sure any transform stream will passthrough the files it doesn't support.
 Tools like [gulp-if](https://github.com/robrich/gulp-if) or [gulp-filter](https://github.com/sindresorhus/gulp-filter) will help filter invalid types and pass them through.

 You can basically use any _gulp_ plugins with the Yeoman transform stream to process generated files during the writing phase.

-## Legacy File utilities

-Yeoman also exposes a set of older file utilities.
-You can refer to the [API documentation](http://yeoman.io/generator/actions_actions.html) to learn more about them.

-The legacy file utilities have been back ported to use the in memory file system.
-As such, they're safe to use.
-Although be careful, these methods make a lot of assumptions and as a result will produce edge cases.
-When possible, prefer the more explicit new `fs` API.

-The legacy file system make the assumption you want to write to the _destination context_ and you want to read from the _template context_.
-As so, they don't require you to pass in a complete path, they'll resolve them automatically.

-Also, legacy methods like `template` and `copy` will automatically process some templates passing the generator (e.g. `this`) as the data object.

 ## Tip: Update existing file's content